 If you have been vomiting or have had diarrhea the pill is not reliable!
 Then use a condom for protection.

-4. When did you have sex?
+4. When did you have sexual intercourse?

 Ovulation took place about fourteen days after the first day of your period (as explained above).
 This is when you are most fertile and you run the greatest risk of getting pregnant.